IGAD threatens to label non-signatories as spoilers of peace

 November 16, 2018 (ADDIS ABABA) - The IGAD Council of Ministers threatened to label as peace "spoilers" the opposition groups that refused to sign the revitalized agreement.

-The decision was taken in a meeting held in Addis Ababa on Saturday 16 November with the participation of the IGAD foreign ministers except Kenya which was represented the foreign ministry’s political and diplomatic secretary Amb Tom Amolo.
+The decision was taken in a meeting held in Addis Ababa on Saturday 16 November with the participation of the IGAD foreign ministers.

 The Council "directs the IGAD Special Envoy for South Sudan to reach out to the South Sudanese stakeholders and any warring groups who are not signatories to the R-ARCSS to join in its implementation; Otherwise, they shall be labelled spoilers of the peace process," says a statement released after the end of the meeting.